phelipetls/blog/content/posts/surprising-react-bug/index.md

 {{< react path="details-summary-react-bug.js" version="18.2.0" >}}

-A video showing the issue next Firefox developer tools might help understand the issue:
+Here's a video showing it next to an HTML inspector:

 {{< video src="details-summary-react-bug.webm" caption="The details HTML element open attribute is not synchronized with React's state" >}}

-The `isOpen` state changes as expected, but the `<details>` element's `open` attribute is not synchronized with it -- or rather, it's as if we're passing `open={!isOpen}`.
+The `isOpen` state changes as expected, but the `<details>` element's `open` attribute is not synchronized with it -- or rather, it's in a negative way, as if we're passing `open={!isOpen}`.

 # Why?